Skip to main content

 Secure online payments 24/7

-We specialise in high-quality reconstituted stone and limestone aggregate materials.
-These materials are frost-proof and develop a natural patina over time, blending seamlessly into your outdoor space.
-Whether you need a Shire Stone Garden Trough for an alpine display or a set of Stone Pedestals to create height, our range delivers both function and form.
-We have been selling these robust garden additions online since 2012, backing our products with solid guarantees and expertise.
+Materials are reconstituted stone and limestone aggregate.
+Both are frost-proof and develop a natural patina over a year or two outdoors.
+Whether you need a Shire Stone Garden Trough for an alpine display or a pair of stone pedestals to add height, the range covers both function and form.
+We have been selling these online since 2012 and back every piece with our 5-year frost guarantee.

-Selecting the right planter involves considering both the mature size of your plants and the architectural style of your home.
-For deep-rooting shrubs or roses, Stone Garden Planters with a depth of at least 40cm are ideal.
-For shallow-rooting alpines or herbs, a trough is often the better choice.
+The right planter depends on the mature size of your plants and the style of the house.
+For deep-rooting shrubs or roses, choose a planter at least 40cm deep.
+For shallow-rooting alpines or herbs, a trough is the better fit.

-If you are looking to create a formal entrance, consider our Stone Garden Urns.
-A pair of these placed on either side of a doorway adds immediate grandeur.
-For period properties, the Victorian Stone Garden Urn is a customer favourite, featuring intricate detailing that matches 19th-century aesthetics.
+For a formal entrance, look at our Stone Garden Urns.
+A pair flanking a doorway lifts the whole front of the house.
+For period properties, the Victorian Stone Garden Urn is a customer favourite, with the kind of detail that matches 19th-century brickwork.
+Browse our full garden ornaments range to find matching pieces for your garden.

-Many customers pair their planters with Stone Garden Statues or place them near Stone Water Features to create a cohesive theme.
-With prices ranging from £45 to £220, you can find substantial, handcrafted pieces that fit your budget.
+Many customers pair planters with Stone Garden Statues or position them beside Stone Water Features to anchor a corner.
+Prices run from £89 to £555 across the full range.

-• ❄️ Frost Proof: Engineered to withstand UK winters without cracking.
+• Frost proof.
+Built to handle UK winters without cracking.

-While our planters are frost-proof, trapped water can still freeze and expand.
-To prevent damage, always ensure drainage holes are clear.
-We recommend raising your pots off the ground using pot feet or bricks.
-This improves airflow and stops the pot from freezing to the patio surface.
+Our planters are frost-proof, but trapped water can still freeze and force cracks.
+Keep drainage holes clear at all times.
+We also recommend raising pots off the ground on pot feet or bricks.
+That improves airflow and stops the base freezing to the patio.

 Do stone garden urns need drainage holes?

-Can I leave cast stone urns outside all year round?
+Can I leave cast stone urns outside all year?

 How do I clean and maintain stone garden planters?